 Skip to main content

-The Find Jobs section of your dashboard is your primary tool for discovering work.
-It shows open projects from employers around the world, ranked by how well they match your profile.
+The Find Jobs section is your primary tool for discovering work.
+It shows open projects from employers around the world, with recommended matches, search, saved jobs, filters, and job cards.
+From your AI trainer dashboard, click Find jobs to open job discovery.

 The job feed